sequenceiq/docker-dind/README.md

 # Docker-in-Docker

 This image helps you to test Docker with different versions, without messing with you host system.
-It will set up a docker container which is able to run docker inside.
+It will set up a Docker container which is able to run Docker inside.

 ## Quickstart